-This remuneration, as a percentage of the fixed annual remuneration, is proportionate to achievement of the targets set, establishing a floor (below which the variable remuneration is capped at 100% of the fixed annual remuneration).
+This remuneration, as a percentage of the fixed annual remuneration, is proportionate to achievement of the targets set, establishing a floor (below which the variable remuneration is zero) and a ceiling (above which the variable remuneration is capped at 100% of the fixed annual remuneration).
 This variable remuneration accrues and is paid on an annual basis, once the financial results of the year in question have been assessed.
 The ordinary annual variable remuneration corresponding to the Executive Chairman for the current year (2025) will thus be determined in 2026, once the financial results of 2025 are known and it is possible, therefore, to check the extent to which the relevant targets have been met.

 - Deferred annual variable remuneration, tied to fulfilment of the Strategic Plan 2025-2027, applicable to the Executive Chairman and the senior management of the Ebro Foods Group.
-The payment of bonuses is conditional upon meeting the above-mentioned targets set for each year in the Long-Term Bonus Scheme 2025-2027 ('Long-Term Bonus Scheme 2025-2027'') (corresponding to the targets set in the Strategic Plan 2025-2027) and the beneficiary's continued employment in the Group at the date of payment established for those bonuses, except in cases of: (i) death or disability of the beneficiary or (ii) takeover in the Group or a similar corporate operation, or any other extraordinary circumstance which may, in the Board's opinion, materially affect the Long-Term Bonus Scheme 2025-2027.
+The payment of bonuses is conditional upon meeting the above-mentioned targets set for each year in the Long-Term Bonus Scheme 2025-2027 tied to the Strategic Plan 2025-2027 ("Long-Term Bonus Scheme 2025-2027") (corresponding to the targets set in the Strategic Plan 2025-2027) and the beneficiary's continued employment in the Group at the date of payment established for those bonuses, except in cases of: (i) death or disability of the beneficiary or (ii) takeover in the Group or a similar corporate operation, or any other extraordinary circumstance which may, in the Board's opinion, materially affect the Long-Term Bonus Scheme 2025-2027.